MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A05-inference-1cat_simulation-continued.md

 ### Helper-Hinderer

-Do young children know the difference between helpful and unhelpful behavior?
 A study by Hamblin, Wynn, and Bloom reported in Nature [@hamblin2007] was intended to check young kids' feelings about helpful and non-helpful behavior.
 Non-verbal infants ages 6 to 10 months were shown short videos with different shapes either helping or hindering the climber.
 As a class we will watch this short video to see how the experiment was run: https://youtu.be/anCaGBsBOxM.
 Researchers were hoping to assess: Are infants more likely to preferentially choose the helper toy over the hinderer toy?
 In the study, of the 16 infants age 6 to 10 months, 14 chose the *helper* toy and 2 chose the *hinderer* toy.

 1. Report the sample proportion calculated in the out of class activity.